andyl/BAMRU-Private/README.md

 - initialze the app using `cap deploy:setup ; cap deploy:cold`
 - upload the images & load database using `cap data:init`
 - deploy the working system using `cap deploy`
-- run a tmux-dashboard using `cap dashboard`
+- run a tmux-dashboard using `cap console`

 Deploying to Staging and Production: ask Andy for instructions